Alessine/zurich_air_quality/README.md

 ![screenshot of project architecture](./architecture_screenshot.png)

-The project follows a structured data pipeline:
+Below is a detailed description of each step in the data pipeline:

 ### Data Extraction